dkean/Sikuli12.11/Ressources/util/Win32/readme.txt

 unzip to any location you like

-*** Currently ONLY usage from command line is possible (no SikuliX.app yet)
+*** Currently ONLY usage from command line is possible (no SikuliX.exe yet)

 *** Using the contained command scripts
 - go to the folder containing the installation directory to run the command files
-- use either sikuli-ide (starts the IDE) or sikli-script (interactive or run scripts) this way:
+- use either sikuli-ide.cmd (starts the IDE) or sikli-script.cmd (interactive or run scripts) this way:
-. sikuli-ide  (cannot be used to run scripts from commandline) . sikuli-script (supported options: -h (help), -i (interactive), -r (run a script))
+. sikuli-ide  (cannot be used to run scripts from commandline): -h (help) . sikuli-script (supported options: -h (help), -i (interactive), -r (run a script))

 - if you want to run the command files from any other directory, you have to use